econvaibhav/EU-Political-NER/README.md

 1. **Build the country references.** Candidate lists came from the original websites for the ten countries, sometimes as webpages and sometimes as PDFs.
 The programmer and country experts worked on the collection and manually checked the reference material.
 2. **Prepare the responses and extract names.** Correct known identifier typos and keep the response country and platform.
 The notebooks use local XLM-R extraction and separate prompted extraction experiments for people, parties, abbreviations and handles.
 3. **Review the NER output.** The programmer manually checked all extracted people and parties before using them in the matching and correction work.
 4. **Link people and parties.** Match names and recorded aliases, attach the candidate's party, and use country context to resolve party names and abbreviations.
-The exact **82 / 85 / 90 / 95** rules are in [the method](docs/method.md).
 5. **Search and correct entries one by one.** Resolve misspellings and short names, correct party information and EP group assignments where relevant, and build the glossary from the checked variants.
 This was manual research, with the glossary itself reviewed too.
 6. **Review every final row.** Multiple political-science and country experts across the ten countries checked the final results.
 Corrections went back into the data and glossaries.
 7. **Keep the reviewed results for reuse.** Save the corrected identities, affiliations and reusable country dictionaries.